peow2373/The-Eye-of-the-Beholder/Process/README.md

 - A future addition to the game could be an “Editor” mode, where players can adjust whatever stats they like (within reason) to tweak the game’s difficulty to their preferences
 - Speaking of difficulty, another future addition could be the option to change the difficulty of the game, amping up Enemy health and damage, and decreasing all of your character’s health in a “Legendary Quest” mode.

+Sponsor Meeting Notes
+- Finally at the point where the core of the game is built so we can see much more progress quickly.
+- Peter thinks that having enemy moves show will be a more pleasurable gameplay experience.
+- Use itch.io as a platform to host the game.
+- For the backgrounds, use a limited color pallet.
+Trace over existing pics and make it look 8-bit so character sprites to clash with backgrounds.
+- We have to establish and standardize the size of the cam window (as well as everything else is the UI).
+- Peter recommended building an unfinished version of the game to see if the Beholder software “Always On Top” was compatible with a built version of the game.
+Turns out, it is, so we do not have to worry about this issue beyond the developmental stages.

 # 3/02/2021 Update
 ![image](https://user-images.githubusercontent.com/60019866/109730432-b2bcb100-7b76-11eb-99b3-d459349cb2a8.png)